knowusuboaky/RAGFlowChain/README.md

 - **`vector_database_directory`**:
   - **Type**: `str`
   - **Description**: The directory where the vector store is located.
 The vector store contains the embeddings generated from the data.

+- **`method`**:
+  - **Type**: `str`
+  - **Description**: The method to use for the vector store.
+Options include:
+    - `'Chroma'`: A flexible and persistent vector store that is saved to disk.
+    - `'FAISS'`: High-performance, in-memory or disk-based approximate nearest neighbor search.
+    - `'Annoy'`: Lightweight, memory-efficient approximate nearest neighbor search.
+    - `'ScaNN'`: Scalable, high-performance nearest neighbor search optimized for large datasets.

 - **`embedding_function`**:
   - **Type**: (Optional) A function or model